s-grzhang/bird-forecast/README.md

 ## Roadmap

-* Implement a pipeline to feed user data into custon AI.
+* Implement a pipeline to feed user data into custom AI.
 * Replace eBird API with custom AI.
 Will be completed after user traffic increases.